learn-co-curriculum/reading-ios-creatingMethods/README.md

 #####`(void)`

-You'll see and use this frequently in method definitions. `void` is from C and means "nothing" (though not to be confused with `nil`).
+You'll see and use this frequently in method definitions. `void` is from C and means "nothing" (not to be confused with `nil`; void is a *type*, while nil is a *value*).
 So if you make `void` your method's return type, that means "this method doesn't return anything".
 This also means you don't need a `return` statement in your method.
 Use this whenever you feel that a method doesn't need any output.

 ##### How Do I `return`?

-If we specify a return type (any type that isn't `void`), we must make sure to declare `return _______;`, where the blank is data of whatever type you specified.
+If you specify a return type (any type that isn't `void`), you must make sure to end your method with `return _______;`, where the blank is data of whatever type you specified.
 Again, the variable / value must be of the type specified as the return type in our method name!
 Otherwise your code will not be able to run.

 ######Example
 ```objc